A Customized SAT-based Solver for Graph Coloring: Introduction

 \subsection{Our Contribution}

 In this work, we adapt the propagator for the graph coloring problem presented in~\cite{hebrard2020constraint}.
-Originally proposed in conjunction with a hybrid CP/SAT approach, we adopt it to be used with the state-of-the-art SAT solver CaDiCal~\cite{Cadical2024}, heavily using the recently introduced IPASIR-UP interface~\cite{FazekasNPKSB24} (\cref{subsec:transitivity-constraints,subsec:lower-bound-pruning,subsec:inferred-propagations}).
+Originally proposed in conjunction with a hybrid CP/SAT approach, we adopt it to be used with the state-of-the-art SAT solver CaDiCaL~\cite{Cadical2024}, heavily using the recently introduced IPASIR-UP interface~\cite{FazekasNPKSB24} (\cref{subsec:transitivity-constraints,subsec:lower-bound-pruning,subsec:inferred-propagations}).
 We use the features of the interface to present \textit{ZykovColor}, a customized SAT-based solver for the graph coloring problem.

-The new algorithmic ideas introduced in this paper include \begin{itemize} \item Implementing custom constraint propagations utilizing the IPASIR-UP interface with lazy (deferred) addition of reason clauses (\cref{subsec:transitivity-constraints}), \item using better clique heuristics for lower bound pruning (\cref{subsec:improved-cliques}), \item a new decision strategy, where we use vertex domination hints to modify the decisions made by the SAT solver (\cref{subsec:decision-strategy}), \item performing an incremental bottom-up search for the chromatic number without re-initializing the solver for each decision problem (\cref{subsec:incremental-bottom-up-optimization}). \end{itemize}
+Our new algorithms and their engineering include: \begin{itemize} \item Implementing custom constraint propagations utilizing the IPASIR-UP interface with lazy (deferred) addition of reason clauses (\cref{subsec:transitivity-constraints}), \item using better clique heuristics for lower bound pruning (\cref{subsec:improved-cliques}), \item a new decision strategy, where we use vertex domination hints to modify the decisions made by the SAT solver (\cref{subsec:decision-strategy}), \item performing an incremental bottom-up search for the chromatic number without re-initializing the solver for each decision problem (\cref{subsec:incremental-bottom-up-optimization}), \item using the fractional chromatic number to compute stronger lower bounds for more effective pruning on dense graphs (\cref{subsec:fractional-chromatic-number}). \end{itemize}

 We perform an ablation study demonstrating the effectiveness of each feature in ZykovColor (\cref{subsec:ablation-study}).
 Additionally, we perform extensive computational studies, benchmarking ZykovColor with several state-of-the-art algorithms (\cref{subsec:evaluation-benchmark-graphs}).
 On the DIMACS benchmarks for graph coloring, ZykovColor outperforms other state-of-the-art algorithms.
 Additionally, we analyze the performance of different algorithms across varying graph densities using a large set of Erd\H{o}s-R\'enyi graphs.
-Finally, with a little more computation time, ZykovColor successfully colors the previously unsolved DIMACS instance \texttt{wap07} (\cref{subsec:unsolved-instances}).

-The paper starts by introducing the graph coloring problem, the traditional assignment encoding and the full Zykov encoding, as well as the IPASIR-UP interface~\cite{FazekasNPKSB24} in \cref{sec:preliminaries}.